The Top 19 Essential Legal Documents for Startups in 2024

 6. Employment Contract Agreement

-A great way of doing this is by creating an employment contract agreement that shows what is expected of the employees and the founders.
+A great way of doing this is by creating an employment contract agreement, like the template shown below, that shows what is expected of the employees and the founders.

 Employment contracts, also referred to as employment agreements, are legally binding contracts between employers and employees.

-They contain critical information about the employment relationship, such as expected work hours, performance expectations, leaves, benefits, and employment duration.
+They contain critical information about the employment relationship, such as expected working hours, performance expectations, leaves, benefits, and employment duration.

 An employee contract is more than just a legal requirement for starting a business.
 It can help your new business in several ways:

-Keep in mind that your employment contract does not apply solely to full-time employees.
-You can also use it when hiring part-time employees or freelancers.
+Keep in mind that employment agreements don’t apply solely to full-time employees.
+You can also use them when hiring part-time employees or freelancers.

 7. Non-Disclosure agreement (NDA)